ashokchandru/ashokchandru.github.io/index.md

 ## _Welcome to my profile page!_
-_I am passionate about writing and about the tech industry.
+_I am a technical writer advisor working in cybersecurity industry.
+I am passionate about writing and about the tech industry.
+I enjoy driving and photography.
+I am a parttime organic farmer.
 Here is a little background of my professional experience:_

 * _Technical Writer Advisor in networking and cybersecurity._
 * _Experienced in creation and maintenance of technical documentation for a variety of cybersecurity, backup, and network products._